Together-Java/ModernJava/src/arrays_ii/initialization_with_size.md

 long.

-To support this without you writing the word `false` 23,040 times, arrays can be made with just by giving a size and skipping the initializer.
+To support this without you writing the word `false` 23,040 times, arrays can be made just by giving a size and skipping the initializer.

 ```java,no_run
 boolean[] pixels = new boolean[23040];